Definition - What does Intrauterine Pregnancy (IUP) mean?

 FertilitySmarts explains Intrauterine Pregnancy (IUP)

-The uterus is designed to house a growing pregnancy.
-It has a sufficient blood supply and the capacity and flexibility to enlarge with the growing fetus.
+The uterus is designed specifically to house a growing pregnancy.
+It has a sufficient blood supply to nourish a pregnancy and the capacity and flexibility to enlarge with the growing fetus.

 In some situations, the fertilized egg becomes implanted in places other than the uterus and this is known as an extrauterine or ectopic pregnancy.
 The fallopian tube is the most common ectopic site and the tubes are not designed to expand or grow or otherwise house a pregnancy.

 A fertilized egg is designed to be naturally invasive.
 It has a developmental timeline that is triggered regardless of location.
 If there is a delay or inability of the fimbriae to move a fertilized egg out of the tube, the process of implantation can start in the incorrect location.

 As the embryo grows and tries to form a placenta, there is inadequate space and the tube does not have the ability to expand which can cause the tube to burst.
 This rupture can cause abdominal pain with bleeding and requires immediate medical attention as it can be life-threatening.